Leeseunghun03/ros_onnx_segmentation/README.md

 # ROS 2 Real-Time Image Segmentation with ONNX Runtime

 ## Overview
 This ROS 2 package performs real-time image segmentation using the [ONNX Runtime](https://onnxruntime.ai/).
 Designed for robotics applications, it processes camera input and generates segmented output in real-time.
-The package is lightweight and optimized for embedded systems and high-performance robotics environments.

 ---